 Here one can admire the old gothic architecture and also the majestic views from the Torre del Mangia, which is a slender tower from the 14th-century.
 Most of the visitors to Siena come to see this particular spot, but Duomo Di Siena is another important place to see if you are staying for more than a day.

-This Island (Mykonos) is in the Aegean Sea and is part of the Cyclades group.
+This Island (Mykonos) is in the Aegean Sea and is part of the Cyclades group in Greece.
 People travel here because of the famous summer party vibe this place has.
 There are great bars with great music (played by world-class DJs) at beaches like Super Paradise and Paradise.

 Apart from the party culture, here are some iconic landmarks like 16th-century windmills, which will make your trip to Mykonos worth a memory.
 The local name for the town of Mykonos is Chora, and the houses here form a maze-like structure.

 These houses have blue doors, and bougainvillea decorates all the houses because of which the local town gets a charming vibe.